 When you arrive for your teeth cleaning you can expect to get an x-ray before you the hygienist.
-Your dentist looks at these during your exam.
+Your emergency dentist looks at these during your exam.
 They help identify problems inside your teeth.
 They also help the dentist monitor incoming teeth on children.

 The dental hygienist begins removing plaque and tartar on your teeth with special tools.
 You may feel and hear the scraping.
 This may be uncomfortable near the gum line but should not be overly painful.
 Let the hygienist know if you are in pain.

 You get a thorough flossing and then the hygienist polishes your teeth with a special paste.
 You get a fluoride rinse last cannot eat for about 30 minutes after the application.
 Finally, the dentist looks over your x-rays and gives you an exam.

 What should I expect from a routine dental cleaning?

 You can expect to get plaque and tartar removed.
 Your gums may bleed a little during the procedure.
 Mild discomfort is normal.
 Pain may indicate gum disease or a cavity.